mikakallberg/Project-Portfolio-5-DRF/README.md

 ### Content credits
+- The biggest credit has to go Code Institute, I followed the Walkthroughs given, and developed a little on top of it.
 - For unique models a walkthru video from the account [Code With Stein](https://www.youtube.com/watch?v=SF1k_Twr9cg) was used.
 However current project is not exactly the same, the biggest difference is the walkthru is a one to many relationship, while the chat function in this project is mainly a one to one relationship.
 Howevere there is a possibility to expand the app named contacts to include a one to many chat.

 ### Media